1970 - Easy Action

 (Bob Ezrin, Nights With Alice Cooper which has a great article describing the Farmhouse)

-Sept 9th 1970 Long Island, NY, Action House - Rolling Stone Article mentions this as being the night after the Max's Kansas City show.
+Sept 9th or 10th 1970 Long Island, NY, Action House - Rolling Stone Article mentions this as being the night after the Max's Kansas City show.

 Sept 18th 1970 Rainy Daze, St. Louis (Chesterfield?), MO (Photos exist)